nils-n/meetings-reminder-system/README.md

     - R: Opens a dialog to remove a meeting
     - M: opens a screen to modify a meeting
     - P: push local changes to google sheets
-    - W: Toggle meetings table view : This Week / This Month / All Meetings
+    - W: Filter table  : This Week / This Month / All Meetings
     - D: Toggle Dark Mode
 - If you run the app on a regular terminal (not the Heroku version), it has has clickable buttons (try clicking on footer elements on this page, or on a button when a dialog pops up)